community-led-design/kit/src/resources/debriefing.md

 In larger co-design sessions you may have several groups with different facilitators.
 As a result everyone will have seen and heard different things.
 It's important to come together to share observations and to begin to create a shared understanding of the outcomes of the session and to agree upon next steps.

+Facilitators may also be coming from different organisations with different perspectives.
+Community member facilitators will have valuable insights into the co-design process that facilitators from outside of the community will not have.

 ### Iterate on and improve the session

 Things don't always turn out the way you plan them.
 You may experience unexpected challenges or have surprising and important issues raised during a session.
 A debrief is the time to share these challenges and issues and to figure out how to address them with the team or in any following sessions.

 ## How

 There are many ways to do a debrief, from casual to more structured.
-Most importantly it is recommended that the group takes notes or be sure to document the session in some other way.
+Most importantly it is recommended that the group takes notes or documents the session in some other way.

 ### Points you may wish to address: